duckietown/course-RH/book/duckietown-robotics-development/02_basic_development/02_python_01_run_basic.md

 We will see how to write a simple Python program, but any language should do it.

 Open a terminal and go to the directory `my-program` created above.
 In Duckietown, Python code must belong to a Python package.
 Python packages are placed inside the directory code in `my-program`.
-Let go ahead and create a directory called `my_package` inside code.
+Let go ahead and create a directory called `my_package` inside `code`.

     laptop $ mkdir -p ./code/my_package